klyte45/CS2-WriteEverywhereFiles/README.md

 There's a button to import the font from a file.
 The format accepted by the mod is the TTF font.
 You can add files from anywhere in your PC, but the window will start navigation from the Fonts folder inside the WE's ModsData place, so I recommend to add the TTF you will use there.

 When selecting a font, it will display some actions (rename, duplicate and remove) and a preview will be shown displaying the font.
 You can type a text in the input field above the preview to see how the font behaves.

 The WE renderer have a smart resolution of missing glyphs and always will try to display a glyph, even if the original one is missing.
 As practical example, if the glyph for the letter "Á" (Uppercase A with acute accent) doesn't exists in the font, it will try to decompose the glyph (look for NFKD normalization for more details) and will try to find the decomposed glyphs individually.
 In this example, it will decompose to "A" + "´".
 Having the "A" glyph, the renderer will draw it at final mesh - and will ignore the rest of decomposition.

-The above behavior **isn't** displayed at preview, and will may show the missing glyph as a empty square.
+The above behavior **isn't** displayed at preview window, and will may show the missing glyph as a empty square.

 For the sake of performance, the font names must be composed of alphanumeric or underscores only (case insensitive), and their length must be less than 30 characters.